 These onions are best if made at least a day before you serve them, and giving them some time results in that pretty pink color!
 However, if you're short on time you can give the onions about an hour to soak at room temperature and then use them.
 Personally, I think they have a much better, stronger, bolder taste if you give them at least a day if you can!
 (Plus they're prettier!)

 All you have to do is thinly slice a medium-sized red onion and put it into a jar.
-In a separate bowl, whisk together ½ C apple cider vinegar, 1 cup warm water, 1 Tbsp sugar, and 1 ½ tsp salt until fully mixed.
+In a separate bowl, whisk together ½ C apple cider vinegar, 1 cup warm water, 1 tablespoon sugar, and 1 ½ teaspoon salt until fully mixed.

 You then just pour the mixture over the onions and you're done!
 Again, if you need to use them soon then let them sit at room temperature for one hour.
 Then just store the rest in the refrigerator for when you need them.